Pakistan International Airlines Flight 259

 Pakistan International Airlines Flight 259 was a scheduled passenger flight from Islamabad International Airport in Pakistan to Muscat International Airport in Oman, with a stopover at Sialkot International Airport in Pakistan.
-On February 11, 2013, a Boeing 737-33A operated by Pakistan International Airlines had a left main gear collapse while landing at Runway 26L, causing the engine to scrap out and come to rest on the left side of the runway with No. 1 engine contacting the runway surface.
+On 11 February 2013, a Boeing 737-33A operated by Pakistan International Airlines had a left main gear collapse while landing on Runway 26L, causing the engine to scrape and come to rest on the left side of the runway with No. 1 engine contacting the runway surface.
 The damage was severe enough that the aircraft was declared a total loss (written off).

 Aircraft and Crew

 Crew

 The pilot in command was 55-year-old Captain Muhummed Arif; he had a total of 12,239 hours of flying experience on the Boeing 737-33A.
 The first officer was 39-year-old First Officer Muhummed Iqbal; he had a total of 1,924 hours of flying experience on the Boeing 737-33A.